misoelegant/rpm/il-practice-mod/README.md

-# Reroll Practice Mod v0.7.5
+# Reroll Practice Mod v0.7.6

 ## Acknowledgements

-- Thanks to the players who tested the mod and provided feedback, feature ideas, and bug reports: martini, rattmann, pimittens, Enzor, dunewacky, shamana, Odyssic, GameIt, seruran_blue, and everyone else who has supported and engaged with the mod's ongoing development.
+- Thanks to the players who tested the mod and provided feedback, feature ideas, and bug reports: martini, rattmann, pimittens, Enzor, dunewacky, shamana, Odyssic, GameIt, seruran_blue, shookie, and everyone else who has supported and engaged with the mod's ongoing development.
 - Huge thanks to sisuka and Harutomo for providing Japanese translations.